rapidsai/cudf/README.md

 of our latest development branch.

 Note: cuDF is supported only on Linux, and with Python versions 3.9 and later.

-See the [Get RAPIDS version picker](https://rapids.ai/start.html) for more OS and version info.

 ## Build/Install from Source
 See build [instructions](CONTRIBUTING.md#setting-up-your-build-environment).